Saint Justin's Church, Frankfurt-Höchst: History of the church

 The history of the church is closely connected with the city of Höchst founded in the 8th century as a daughter city of Mainz.
 The first well known documentary evidence of the city dates from 790.

-Archbishop Odgar of Mainz (826-847) established the church of Justin the Confessor in Höchst, and his successor, Rabanus Maurus, made the final consecration in around 850.
+Construction on St Justin's Church began around 830, once Archbishop Otgar of Mainz had returned from Rome with the relics of St Justin.
+It was complete by his successor, Rabanus Maurus, who made the final consecration around 850.
 It did not really serve as a parish church then, but as a symbol for the power of the Electorate of Mainz proximate to the royal court at Frankfurt.
 The relics of St. Justin the Confessor were brought into the new church, where they remained for about 450 years.

 A particular synod of Mainz was held at the church in 1024, and in 1090 it became a Benedictine monastic church of St. Alban's Abbey, Mainz, as well as a parish church.
 In 1298 the relics of St. Justin were transferred to the mother house, and the church consecrated to St. Margaret, though its dedication to St. Justin remains to this day.

+Since 1419 the Margaretenkircheit was used as a parish church.

-In 1441 it became a monastic church of the Hospital Brothers of St. Anthony, because since 1419 it was only used as a parish church.
+In 1441 it became a monastic church of the Hospital Brothers of St. Anthony, when the brothers moved from Roßdorf.
 The Antoniter order built the late gothic chancel and made numerous alterations.
+The older Carolingian part of the church served as a parish church for the community, while the choir, divided by a rood screen, was reserved for the Antonites.
 It ceased to be a monastic church after secularization in 1802.

+The forgotten name Justinuskirche became known again to experts and the public through historical research in the 18th and 19th centuries.
+The fact that today St. Margaret's Church is once again named after its original patron saint can be traced back to an initiative of the Höchst parish priest Emil Siering (1841-1899).

 St. Justin's was restored in the 1930s and 1980s and today belongs to the parish of St. Josef in the Frankfurt district of Roman Catholic Diocese of Limburg.
+Since 2009, the Justinuskirche has been used as a "summer church" for church services and is a popular venue for weddings.

+In 1987/88 a new concert organ from the firm of Orgelbau Kuhn, Männedorf (Switzerland) was installed in the baroque organ case.
+As a result, it regained its original appearance, but above all its concert quality.
+Because of its excellent concert organ and acoustics, the Justinuskirche is the venue for organ concerts with international artists, e.g. as part of the Höchster Orgelsommer.